 To limit higher incidence areas influencing estimates of lower incidence areas (and vice versa), counties were grouped into 26 clusters based on census division, population density, and past estimates of Jewish population incidence.
 Previous models clustered data into 80 groups based on population density and Jewish population incidence.
 Estimates using the simpler set of 26 clusters were compared to estimates using the more detailed clustering to determine that they did not change estimates of individual county groups.

-Estimates of those not represented in the model, specifically, children and adults who identify culturally or ethnically (not religiously) as Jewish (JNR) are estimated from independent sources of data and added to the model-based estimates of Jewish adults to obtain estimates of the total Jewish population.
+Estimates of those not represented in the model, specifically, Jewish adults who do not identify by religion (JNR) and Jewish children, are estimated from independent sources of data and added to the model-based estimates of Jewish adults to obtain estimates of the total Jewish population.
 At the national level, estimates of these two groups were based on the Pew 2013 Survey of American Jews.
 For counties and metropolitan areas, estimates of these groups are based on recent local Jewish community surveys where available.
 For areas without such local sources of data, estimates are based on secondary analysis of Pew 2013.
 Past estimates used the lowest level of geography for which a reliable estimate could be obtained (national, census region, division, state, metropolitan area, or county).
 Because estimates of these two groups rely solely on single sources of data that cannot be validated against independent sources of data such as a census, new estimates use the lowest possible estimate for the group, regardless of geography so as to err on the side of conservative estimates given the lack of data for these groups.
 For example, if the national estimate is that 21% of the Jewish population are children aged 17 years and younger, and the county estimate from Pew was 10%, we used the 10% estimate even if this estimate had low reliability.
-For a detailed list of sources for these two groups see Sources of Data Used to Estimate the Proportion of Kids and Jewish Adults Who Don't Identify Judaism as their Religion.